gerritjvv/dbmigration/README.md

 # dbmigration

-Simple no dependency bash database migration
+Simple no dependency portable database migration script.
 This script is aimed at Postgres, but should be easy to port to any database.

 # Objectives